Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 - https://milestones.projectcatalyst.io/projects/1300033

 ### Confirm test transaction
-The test transaction, had been received and confirmed, you can ckeck the completion at the readiness tracker.
+The test transaction, has been received and confirmed, you can check the completion at the readiness tracker.
 (Column 37)
 - https://docs.google.com/spreadsheets/d/1Zb_eNDp8iiXcJm7qnaogTUujyH9edQAKCu7bMqkUAWQ/edit?gid=0#gid=0

 Received Test Tx from catalyst